 Alwin de Rooij

-Alwin de Rooij received the Master of Science degree with distinction in Media Technology from the Leiden Institute of Advanced Computer Science of Leiden University in Leiden, The Netherlands.
-He received a Bachelor of Fine Arts degree from the interfaculty ArtScience of The Royal Academy of Art and the Royal Conservatoire in The Hague, The Netherlands.
-His work has been published in the field of interactive systems and shown at internationally renowned venues such as V2_, Discovery Festival, and Todays Art.
-Currently, he is pursuing a PhD in creativity science at the Centre for Creativity in Professional Practice, City University London.
+Alwin received an MSc degree with distinction in Media Technology from Leiden University, and a BFA from the interfaculty ArtScience of The Royal Academy of Art and the Royal Conservatoire in The Hague, NL.
+His work has been published in the field of affective and interactive systems, and has been shown at venues such as V2_, Discovery Festival, and Todays Art.

 - De Rooij, A. & Jones, S. (2013).
 Mood and Creativity: An Appraisal Tendency Perspective.
-Accepted for publication at: 9th ACM Conference on Creativity and Cognition, 17-20 June, Sydney, Australia.
+Proceedings of the 9th ACM Conference on Creativity and Cognition.
+PDF

 - De Rooij, A., Broekens, J., & Lamers, M. H. (2013).
 Abstract Expressions of Affect.
 International Journal of Synthetic Emotions, 4(1), 1-31.
 PDF